 Dr. Joanne Intile Image: Thinkstock

 Interesting article, Enjoy!

 Don’t forget to check out the banner/links to the various on line stores to the right of this page (lap top) or beneath the article (smart phone).
 There are traditional pet stores as well as well as specialty stores for gifts that would make any pet parent ecstatic!
-There is also a link to Amazon and Walmart where you can purchase anything that they sell.
 We are delighted to announce a new affiliate agreement with Embark Vet (DNA testing for pups) Just click on the links and shop for pet products as well as fabulous gifts for the pet fanatics on your holiday lists!
 Please note that Lovinmypup will receive a small percentage from each purchase.through the links on this site.
 This percentage helps us keep the site up and running.
 We thank you in advance for your assistance in keeping this site operational.